roshinis78/my-resume/resume.md

 ### My Personal Website *(Summer 2018)*

->This description will be updated soon 😅
+-	Currently designing and building a website to showcase my projects and interests.
+- Using React.js to create a one-page, easily-navigable website with moving components.

 ### ECE 110 Honors Project: Walk-In Lights *(Spring 2018)*

 [View project on GitLab](https://gitlab.com/roshinis/ece110_honorsproject)

 - Automated a small-scale motion activated, efficient lighting system using Arduino.
-- Successfully designed, implemented, & tested the complete Arduino code.
+- Successfully designed, implemented, & tested the full Arduino code.
-- Significantly reduced the energy consumption of the LED by using Arduino's millis() to control the timing of the light's on cycle.
+-	Significantly reduced energy consumption of the LED by taking advantage of Arduino’s millis().
-- Used this same method to precisely detect motion despite an inconsistent motion sensor.
+- Used this same method to save 10$ on replacing our inconsistent motion detector.

 ## Work Experience